ahrendsen/colorblind/README.md

   set	linetype cycle 8

 ### Integrated
-Copy and paste the following lines into the gnuplot configuration file ~/.gnuplot
+Copy and paste the following lines into the gnuplot configuration file, default location: "~/.gnuplot".
+This configuration file might also need to be copied to the root user's home directory "/root/.gnuplot", if you run scripts with root when you collect data.

   set linetype 1 lc rgb 0x000000 lw 2